A Chinese teen found his birth parents with a social media appeal. He killed himself after the reunion took a dark turn.

 At the time, strict enforcement of China’s one-child policy combined with many families’ preference for male children exacerbated the illegal trade of newborn boys.
 Liu’s adoptive family told the Paper, a Shanghai-based outlet, that they paid about $4,200 for the baby, most of which went to a middleman.

 In 2009, Liu was orphaned after his adoptive parents died in a fireworks explosion.
 Their extended family took over guardianship.
-In his suicide note, Liu says he was bullied and molested at school.
+In his suicide note, Liu said he was bullied and molested at school.

 Liu was studying to be a teacher in the northern city of Shijiazhuang when he began searching for his parents.
 After his first video, police encouraged him to use a DNA database set up by authorities as part of a campaign to curb child trafficking and reunite families with children who were kidnapped, adopted or otherwise lost contact with their birthparents.

-But unlike the tearful meetings of other high-profile cases, Liu’s birthparents appeared to view the reunion as more of a socially mandated duty, rather than a cause for celebration.
+But unlike the tearful meetings of other high-profile cases, Liu’s birth parents appeared to view the reunion as more of a socially mandated duty, rather than a cause for celebration.
 Shortly afterward, Liu accused the two of selling him to pay the bride-price that his father owed his mother’s family — a common requirement for weddings in many parts of rural China.
 He also asked for financial support to help him find a place to live.

 His parents, who could not be reached for comment, have not publicly addressed Liu’s claims.
 In an interview with Beijing News, his birth mother, identified only by her surname, Zhang, said she had cut off contact with Liu because she wanted to return to a “quiet life.”

-In the article, Zhang said that she was harassed and threatened after Liu published audio recordings of one of their phone calls and claimed that he asked her to get divorced and wanted a house.
+In the article, Zhang said she was harassed and threatened after Liu published audio recordings of one of their phone calls, and she claimed that he asked her to get divorced and said he wanted a house.
 “Parents are also human, and I felt scared,” she said.

 The fallout between Liu and his rediscovered parents split opinion on Chinese social media.
 While some argued that Liu deserved support from his parents, others accused him of cynically playing the situation to his own advantage.

-“Trolls and bullies were his last straw,” said Liu Haiming, a media studies scholar at Chongqing University, who said cyberbullying — and social media platforms’ failures to police it — played an important role in Liu’s suicide.
+“Trolls and bullies were his last straw,” said Liu Haiming, a media studies scholar at Chongqing University, adding that cyberbullying — and social media platforms’ failures to police it — played an important role in Liu’s suicide.

 When the request for compensation was disclosed, it made him an easy target for trolls.
 “The perfect victim became imperfect and even unreasonable in the eyes of many,” the professor said.
 “He acted tough, but after all he was a teenager.”